cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 - *Type:* java.lang.String

-The ID of the Monitor to use for health checking origins within this pool.
+The ID of the Monitor to use for checking the health of origins within this pool.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#monitor LoadBalancerPool#monitor}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#monitor LoadBalancerPool#monitor}

 ---